Medicare Set-Aside Arrangements

 - Providing the best protection for all parties involved

-For nearly fifteen years, MEDVAL has been defining a higher standard in the way MSAs are prepared and integrated into workers’ compensation and personal injury settlements.
+For over fifteen years, MEDVAL has been defining a higher standard in the way MSAs are prepared and integrated into workers’ compensation and personal injury settlements.
 Through long experience, we have learned that every case benefits from individual attention by professionals trained in medicine, claims, and the law.
 Our average employee has more than 15 years of experience in his or her respective discipline and has personally prepared hundreds if not thousands of MSAs.
 Approaches that utilize one-size-fits-all formulas, assembly line processing, or outsourcing to less experienced contractors have no place at MEDVAL.
 There is simply no substitute for our relevant experience and personal commitment to your success.

 Among the best in the nation.